-Day 7: Thursday 13 May, St Ives - Botallack Mine - Pendeen - St Ives - Minack Theatre - St Ives
+Day 7: Thursday 15 May, St Ives - Botallack Mine - Pendeen - St Ives

-- Botallack and Levant Tin Mines & Botallack Count House - The Minack Theatre, Porthcurno (performance to be confirmed in 2021)
+- Botallack and Levant Tin Mines & Botallack Count House - Afternoon at leisure

 Today we visit the Botallack and Wheal Owles tin mines along the exposed cliffs of the Cornish 'Tin Coast', which feature in the Poldark television series as 'Wheal Grace' and 'Wheal Leisure', respectively.
-For those wanting to experience the wild Poldark landscape can walk along the coastal track to view, from the best photographic vantage point, the famed Crowns engine houses of the Botallack Mine clinging to the foot of the cliffs as well as the Wheal Owles Mine, while others can stay at the Botallack Count House.
+Those wanting to experience the wild Poldark landscape can walk along the coastal track to view, from the best photographic vantage point, the famed Crowns engine houses of the Botallack Mine clinging to the foot of the cliffs as well as the Wheal Owles Mine, while others can stay at the Botallack Count House.
 We then transfer to the Levant Mine with its restored 1840s beam engine for a tour.

-The afternoon will be spent back in St Ives where you have a couple of hours to explore this holiday resort town or enjoy a rest at the hotel.
+The afternoon will be spent back in St Ives where you have time at leisure to explore this holiday resort town or enjoy a rest at the hotel.

 An optional visit can be made to the Tate St Ives which, after extensive renovations in 2015, now contains a permanent exhibition dedicated to those iconic 20th-century artists who lived and worked in the town.
 Artists represented include Ben Nicholson, Peter Lanyon, Barbara Hepworth, Piet Mondrian, Naum Gabo and Paule Vézelay.
 Otherwise the Barbara Hepworth Museum and Sculpture Garden where the 20th century sculptor lived and worked is another fascinating place to visit.
+(Overnight in St Ives) BL